zitounh/wilAime/README.md

 ```

 where *id* takes values in "indice1" "indice2" "indice3" "indice4" "indice5" "indice6" "indice7"
-and *val* takes any suspected value for corresponding to the id
+and *val* takes any suspected value corresponding to the choosen id

-Here the script stop once any indice is found.